kmontag/here2019/kontrol/README.md

 The USB port is used to charge the battery (and can power the device at the same time).

-The SD card slot is just useful for flashing new images onto the Pi.
+The SD card slot holds the card that runs the Pi.

 The on/off switch is an on/off switch.

 The rotary encoder is the main controller for the device.
-Turn it to cycle through streamed videos.
+Any contiguous turn in one direcion is processed as a single clockwise or counter-clockwise "click" - the notches in the encoder don't really matter.
+Turn it to cycle through videos.
 Press it (without turning it) to toggle any controlled LEDs on or off.
 Press it and turn it clockwise to switch between modes:

 - 1 click for isolated mode
 - 2 clicks for slave mode